heroLFG/hugo-herolfg-site/content/posts/my-economics-knowledge.md

 series = []
 +++

-When I write about [a world without hunger](/posts/a-world-without-hunger) people wonder what I know about economics.
+When I write about [a world without hunger](/posts/a-world-without-hunger) curi (Elliot Temple) wonders [what I know about economics](http://curi.us/2321-project-planning-discussion#16636).

 ### The Basics